-- It's a satisfying thing to make in your kitchen and only requires a bit of your attention now and then while it simmers on the stove.
+- It's a satisfying thing to make in your kitchen and only requires a bit of your attention occasionally while it simmers on the stove.

 Poaching versus boiling a whole chicken

-- If you want deliciously tender shredded chicken meat and deep, delicate chicken broth flavors, you need to cook the chicken gently in liquid and below boiling point.
+- If you want deliciously tender shredded chicken meat and deep, delicate chicken broth flavors, you must gently cook the chicken in liquid and below boiling point.

-- At first, I bring the liquid to an initial boil or simmer on medium/high heat.
+- First, bring the liquid to an initial boil or simmer on medium/high heat.
 But immediately lower the heat to maintain a slow and gentle bubble.